hashicorp/vault/website/source/docs/guides/upgrading/upgrade-to-0.5.0.html.md

 ---
 layout: "docs"
-page_title: "Upgrading to Vault 0.5"
+page_title: "Upgrading to Vault 0.5.0 - Guides"
-sidebar_current: "docs-install-upgrade-to-0.5.0"
+sidebar_current: "docs-guides-upgrading-to-0.5.0"
 description: |-
-  Learn how to upgrade to Vault 0.5
+  This page contains the full list of breaking changes for Vault 0.5, including actions you must take to facilitate a smooth upgrade path.
 ---

 # Overview